OpenMM interface

 #Launching a molecular dynamics simulation

-OpenMM_MD(fragment=frag, theory=openmmobject, timestep=0.001, simulation_steps=20, traj_frequency=1, temperature=300,
+MolecularDynamics(fragment=frag, theory=openmmobject, timestep=0.001, simulation_steps=20, traj_frequency=1, temperature=300,

 integrator='LangevinMiddleIntegrator', coupling_frequency=1, trajectory_file_option='DCD')

-General constraints or H-mass modification:
+General constraints or H-mass modification in classical MD

-• In order to allow shorter timesteps in MD simulations it is common to utilize some general constraints in biomolecular simulations, e.g. all X-H bonds, all bonds or even all-bond and some angles.
+In order to allow shorter timesteps in classical MD simulations it is common to utilize some general constraints in biomolecular simulations, e.g. all X-H bonds, all bonds or even all-bond and some angles.
 This can be accomplished via the autoconstraints option (NOTE: an option to OpenMMTheory). autoconstraints can be set to: 'HBonds' (X-H bonds constrained), 'AllBonds' (all bonds constrained), 'HAngles' (all bonds and H-X-H and H-O-X angles constrained) or None (default)

-• An alternative (or addition) is to change the masses of the hydrogen atoms (fastest-moving atoms).
-This is also an option to OpenMMTheory. hydrogenmass keyword takes an integer and can e.g. be 2 (mass of deuterium) or heavier. hydrogenmass=1.5 is default (default in OpenMM) .
+An alternative (or addition) is to change the masses of the hydrogen atoms (fastest-moving atoms).
+This is also an option to OpenMMTheory. hydrogenmass keyword takes an integer and can e.g. be 2 (mass of deuterium) or heavier. hydrogenmass = 1.5 is default (default in OpenMM) .

 General X-H constraints and deuterium-mass example: